simplenote-vim/simplenote.vim/README.md

 Just copy `simplenote.vim` into your plugin folder.
 But you really want to use [pathogen][5] for your plugin management.

+Your credentials have to be stored in `~/.vim/simplenoterc`.
+The first line has to contain your login user and the second line has to contain the password.
+Nothing else is allowed in this file.

 ## Usage
 The plugin provides the following commands to interact with Simplenote: